RobinsonCW/BikeSharingDemand/README.md

     ├── analysis                            # Primary analysis files
     |    ├── exploratory_data_analysis      # Rmarkdown files for EDA
     |    ├── studies                        # Rmarkdown files for primary analysis questions
-    |    ├── helper                         # Files containing helper functions
+    |    ├── images                         # Folder containing images for the final paper
-    │    └── data                           # Raw data and merge automation files ├── CodeBook.md                         # Information regarding the computational environment, code, and data ├── LICENSE                             # All code and analysis is licensed under the MIT license.
-Data is provided by Kaggle.com.
+    │    └── data                           # Raw data for analysis questions
+    ├── CodeBook.md                         # Information regarding the environment setup
+    ├── LICENSE                             # All code and analysis is licensed under the MIT license.
+The data was provided by Kaggle.com.
     └── README.md